geekwen/hexo-local-admin/readme.md

 0. **Please backup your `_source` directory, just for safety**

-1. Front matter format **must** follow: https://github.com/dworthen/js-yaml-front-matter (otherwise, this APP may not work right)

-2. The deploy button means run `hexo deploy -g` command.
+1. The deploy button means run `hexo deploy -g` command.
 So before you use this feature, please make sure you can manually use this command to deploy your site.
 More info about hexo deploy: [hexo doc: deployment](https://hexo.io/docs/deployment.html)

-3. (\*nix os) if you can't set root path or theme name, try add `sudo` before command.
+2. (\*nix os) if you can't set root path or theme name, try add `sudo` before command.

 ## HOW-TO-USE